CZ-NIC/knot-resolver/daemon/README.rst

   :return: current maximum TTL

   Get or set minimum cache TTL.
-Any entry inserted into cache with TTL lower than minimal will be overriden to minimum TTL.
+Any entry inserted into cache with TTL lower than minimal will be overridden to minimum TTL.
 Forcing TTL higher than specified violates DNS standards, use with care.

   .. note:: The `ttl` value must be in range `<0, max_ttl)`.